HELP WITH YOUR ONLINE ORDER

 If the word 'PLANO' or this symbol '∞' appears on your prescription this represents a lens of zero power, therefore please choose 0.00 for the SPH in that lens.

-If you have a figure written in the Prism box on either your Right or Left eye you must not order glasses from us without first uploading your prescription and sending it to.
-We will reply as soon as possible with advice and how to proceed.
-Please do not order the glasses until we have verified the suitability of this type of lens (online) as specific accuracy on the P.D measurement is essential.
+If you have a figure written in the Prism box on either your Right or Left eye you must not order glasses from us without first uploading your prescription.
+Then continue to place order.
 Making lenses up that need a Prism adding to the lenses without the prism being included will cause you to not see clearly through the lenses (non refundable item). examples of Prism: 1 Prism in/ 1/2 prism out

 If you are unsure about any aspect of your prescription please upload an image before checkout or refer to the original prescriber before placing your order as we cannot be held liable where incorrect or incomplete information has been supplied.

 Here are some examples of prescriptions to help you understand your prescription better